Becoming an Australian citizen is one of the most important decisions you can make.

 6.00pm - Official welcome and Minister’s Message

 6.15pm - Citizenship Pledge by Australian Citizenship Candidates

 6.20pm - Presentation of Australian Citizenship Certificates

 7.00pm - Congratulations and welcome

 7.20pm - Refreshments

 Your citizenship certificate

 Your citizenship certificate is an important legal document, which you should look after.
 You will need it when you apply for an Australian passport.

 It is an offence to deface or alter this document.
 You must not write on it, laminate it or change any details on it.
-You should notify the Department of Immigration and Border Protection if your certificate is lost or stolen.
+You should notify the Department of Home Affairs if your certificate is lost or stolen.